S3-working-group/s3-practical-guide/src/defining-agreements/logbook.md

 * Circle:
     * circle description and strategy
-    * agreements (including delegatee's domain descriptions, strategies and development plans)
+    * agreements (including delegatees' domain descriptions, strategies and development plans)
     * backlogs and other information relating to a circle's work and decision making

 ---